Articles in the Missouri Historical Review

 Catalog

-Many of the State Historical Society’s holdings are included in Merlin, the shared library catalog of the four University of Missouri campuses.
+Many of the State Historical Society’s holdings are included in the SHSMO online catalog.
 The best terms to search for sources about the history of women working in the media are simply “women,” and “women in media."
+Rare items in the Reference Collection include a first issue of Ms. magazine signed by Gloria Steinem and a first edition of War Torn: Stories of War from the Women Reporters Who Covered Vietnam signed by the authors.

 Digital Collections